 A data center is a facility where a centralized organization shares IT operations and equipment, as well as a physical location where data is recorded and calculated.
 Businesses and other organizations use these facilities to store, disseminate, process and organize large amounts of data.
 Data centers are able to communicate between multiple sites on-premises and in the cloud.
-Key components of a data center design include switches, routers, SFP modules, cabling system, boxes and ODFs, storage systems, servers, firewalls, and application delivery controllers.
+Key components of a data center design include switches, routers, storage systems, servers, firewalls, and application delivery controllers.
 Therefore, the security and reliability of the data center and its information is a top priority for any organization.

 Why data centers are important?